ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_releasing.rst

 There are several approaches on how to release a collection.
 If you are not aware of which approach to use, ask in the ``#ansible-community`` IRC channel or the ``community`` Matrix channel.

+This section assumes that publishing the collection is done with `Zuul <https://github.com/ansible/project-config>`_ and that `antsibull-changelog <https://github.com/ansible-community/antsibull-changelog>`_ is used for the changelog.

 Releasing without release branches
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~